 showing the user the menu for finding a specific document.

 User processes are thus connected to technical workflows.
 If you modify the software's behaviour with a workflow, the changes will be directly visible in the user processes that are based on the modified document.
 So if you modify certain transitions on a workflow they will automatically be shown in the process corresponding to the modified document.

 To get maximum benefit from the power of user processes and the workflow engine, OpenERP provides an integrated workflow editor and user process editor.
 These enable you to modify them through the client interface.

 You will only work with the process editor in this chapter.
-If you want to view and edit the workflow of a document, click on the Edit Workflow in the Debug View to the left of the document.
-OpenERP opens a list view of the workflow for the selected document type.
+If you want to view and edit the workflow of a document, click on the link Edit Workflow to the right of the document.
+OpenERP opens a graphical view of the workflow for the selected document type.

 Using Processes Effectively¶